 - improving an implemented health program based upon sound formative and summative evaluation measures.

 While Community Health professionals have the primary objective of health promotion and disease prevention, employment duties can be very different depending upon work setting.
 Community Health professionals regularly work in an office setting if employed within a local or state health department, nonprofit organization, college or university or a medical care organization.
 Alternatively, health educators may work outside the office setting if conducting health programs, organizing communities or educating the public.

-Typically, an undergraduate degree in health education is a prerequisite for an entry level Community Health position.
+Typically, an undergraduate degree in health education is a prerequisite for an entry level Public & Community Health position.
 Obtaining practical experience and becoming CHES (Certified Health Education Specialist) certified can increase marketability.